krnb/noobsecblog/source/_posts/HackTheBox/htb-falafel-writeup-w-o-metasploit.md

 Another way to make this secure would've been to not use wget altogether, but rather using something else such as - `file_put_contents()` function of PHP.

 Downloading remote files on the server with user controlling which files to be downloaded and browsed to makes a very tricky situation for a developer, and one misconfiguration or a mistake could lead to a compromised web server.

+## Fin

+Both the scripts are available in this [git repo](https://github.com/krnb/scripts).
+If some part of it feels unexplained or you did not understand, feel free to contact me :)

+Take care, have a great day, and keep hackin'!